msv-lab/modus-openjdk-images-case-study/README.md

 - We compared performance of DOBS' Dockerfiles and our Modusfile.
 To provide a baseline for our performance tests, we built DOBS' Dockerfiles sequentially using a shell script `time fdfind Dockerfile$ | rg -v windows | xargs -I % sh -c 'docker build . -f %'`.
 - We built DOBS' Dockerfiles in parallel using GNU's `parallel` (to replicate Modus' approach of parallel builds) `time fdfind Dockerfile$ | rg -v windows | parallel --bar docker build . -f {}`.
 - We executed Modus using the command `time modus build . 'openjdk(A, B, C)' -f <(cat *.Modusfile)` to build all available images.
 This builds the same 40 images[^image-count] that were built through DOBS.

-All builds were executed with empty Docker build cache.
+We used a local Docker registry that caches base images to avoid rate limiting.
+This leads to a minor speedup, consistent for any of the approaches (i.e. all approaches use these cached base images).

-Modus performs better than the other approaches since DOBS' template processing took a significant fraction of the total time to build images.
+All builds were executed with an empty Docker build cache.

 [^image-count]: The number of images and the binaries themselves vary, so this is the number of images available at the time we conducted the benchmarks.